tristanpenman/asteroids/README.md

 This is a tidied up version of an Asteroids clone that I wrote over the course of several weekends, as a way to procrastinate while studying for exams.
 The aim was to get the game running quickly, taking a 'less-is-more' approach.
 Graphics were implemented using legacy OpenGL, while window management, audio and input were all handled by SDL.

 I later decided to port the game to the web using Emscripten.
+I wrote a bit about the process as well, in [this blog post](https://tristanpenman.com/blog/posts/2018/01/08/porting-an-asteroids-clone-to-javascript/).

 ## Demo